Pumpapa/minimalmagic/content/TRS/MemoryManagement.md

 In TRAM, a transformation is used which maps a term with `n` sub-terms to a tree with `n+1` binary nodes.
 Since all nodes are now binary, no compactification is needed.

 ## Persistence
 Term rewriting is a functional paradigm: there is no assignment.
-This means, when a binary node is created, both sub-tress already exist, and that node will never me changed.
+This means, when a binary node is created, both sub-trees already exist, and that node will never be changed.

 We will use this property in the mark phase, in the recursive mark step, by traversing all nodes from youngest to oldest. **If a recent node isn't marked, it can not become marked by considering older nodes!**